Belmont Abbey, Herefordshire: Monastic life

 The monastic community follows the Rule of St Benedict under the guidance of an Abbot, centred on the Divine Office and Mass prayed daily in the Abbey Church.

+The community currently numbers 35 monks in England and Peru.
+The current Abbot is Dom Brendan Thomas and the Prior is Dom Alexander Kenyon.

 Following the post-Reformation English tradition, the monks have been involved in educational and pastoral work.
 In 1926, Belmont Abbey School was founded.
 This continued to expand in the post war years.
 Two preparatory schools were also founded, Alderwasley and Llanarth, Monmouthshire.
 These in turn were closed, and the school at Belmont was itself closed in 1993.
 Associations for former pupils still exist.

-Today the monks undertake numerous works including the pastoral care of the Catholics in Herefordshire, and South Wales.
-In addition the community maintains a small foundation at Pachacamac near Lima, Peru, the Monastery of the Incarnation, that in May 2018 transferred to Lurín, in the buildings of the former Cistercian nunnery.
+Today the monks undertake numerous works including the pastoral care of the Catholics in Herefordshire, Cumbria, Worcestershire and South Wales.
+In addition the community maintains a small foundation at Lurín near Lima, Peru, the Monastery of the Holy Trinity.
+The monastery is housed in the buildings of the former Cistercian monastery which was founded by the nuns of Las Huelgas Abbey in Spain.

 The monks also run the retreat, guesthouse and conference centre, Hedley Lodge.
 A programme of educational visits is offered to schools throughout the West Midlands and Wales.

-The community currently numbers 27 monks in England and Peru.
-In 2001, its former abbot, Mark Jabalé, was appointed Bishop of Menevia.
-His successor as Abbot is Paul Stonham.
-Current Prior is Dom Michael Evans.

 In 2006 the Heritage Lottery Fund awarded Belmont Abbey a grant for their project 'Discovering Belmont Abbey', to make the Abbey Church more accessible to a wide range of people, to enlarge its educational activities and restore the fabric of the church.
 Work commenced in August 2008.

 A police investigation resulted in Father John Kinsey being sentenced to five years at Worcester Crown Court in 2005 by Judge Andrew Geddes for a series of serious offences relating to assaults on schoolboys attending Belmont Abbey School in the mid-1980s.